drkrssll/chunks-rs/README.md

 }
 ```

-## Slabs
+## Slabs & Plates

-Chunks has recently had a new addition - Slabs.
+Chunks has recently had two new window type additions - Slabs & Plates.
 These are Popup Widgets, with almost the exact same implementation as Chunks.

+Slabs & Plates have the exact same implementations, but they have different behaviors.

+Slabs are meant to display whenever a change in the underlying text is detected.
+This is handy for standard Popups, like for volume detection.

+Plates, on the other hand, display once whenever your Factory is initiated, and is destroyed after a set duration.
+These are more suited for Greeter Popups.

-> Slabs do not need a designated layer, as they are set to Overlay by default.
+> These widget types do not need a designated layer, as they are set to Overlay by default.
-> Instead of a layer, enter the amount of seconds you would like the Popup to display for.
+> Instead of a layer, enter the amount of seconds you would like the Popups to display for.
 ```rs
 Slab::new(
     factory.clone(),